crate/crate-pdo/docs/getting-started.rst

 Your project must be using `Composer`_.

-Set Up as a Dependency
+Set up as a dependency
 ======================

 The driver is available as `a package`_.